georgivelev4/React-Project-Softuni/README.md

 - Admins can delete all available courses
 - Admins can edit all available courses

-3. Register user area
+3. Registered users area
-- User can view all available courses
+- Users can view all available courses
 - Users can view the details of any available course
 - Users can take any available course
 - Users can view their own taken courses